 About the Design Competition

-Proposals should offer a flexible master-plan framework that can change over time.
+Shore to Core is a design competition that looks to create a healthier and more resilient downtown and waterfront in West Palm Beach.
 The competition asks: How can we reimagine our downtowns to make them more engaging and vibrant?
 How can cities collect information that informs future adaptation and growth?
 How can we facilitate social interaction among diverse groups?
 How can the built environment improve residents’ physical health, mental health, and social capital?
-Proposals should test new models to support the questions above.
-Finalist teams will work with partners to further develop these ideas.
-A winner will be selected to implement the first piece of this project, which will include the redesign of an underutilized garage that should act as a social condenser and an icon for the quickly evolving city.
+Over 40 firms submitted proposals, Ecosistema Urbano and Perkins + Will were selected as our finalist teams.

 The teams’ strategies for physical interventions, programs, and other initiatives should aim to achieve the following: